magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/structure.md

 ## Overview

 Test cases in the MFTF are defined in XML as [cests][cest].
-A cest is [Codeception test container][codeception cest] that contains multiple individual tests with cest-level metadata and before/after actions with dependency management.
+A Cest is [Codeception test container][codeception cest] that contains multiple individual tests with cest-level metadata and before/after actions with dependency management.
 Tests in the MFTF are considered as a sequence of actions with associated parameters.
 Any failed assertion within a test fails that test and the MFTF reports about it using [Allure].

-The following diagram demonstrates the structure of a test in the MFTF.
+The following diagram demonstrates the structure of a Cest in the MFTF.

 ![Full test diagram](../img/cest-diagram.svg)